fsenf/proj.tropy-tutorials/docs/source/index.rst

 ==================================================================
 Intro
 -----
 This is a set of tutorial notebooks which aim to partially describe the functionality of the python package `tropy` which I started to develop at TROPOS since 2011.
 It contains a rather diverse collection of utility functions for which I did not found an appropriate solution in an existing package.
-The pyhton landscape has considerably changed - hence some of the tools are somehow outdated, some functions are now covered by established package collections.
+The python landscape has considerably changed - hence some of the tools are somehow outdated, some functions are now covered by established package collections.

 All tutorials are available as jupyter notebooks.